HomeMy WebLinkAboutTransmittal - 4/2/2024ERIN MENDENHALL

 positions.
 The department currently has a hiring class in May of 20 officers and 10 lateral applicants.
 It's estimated that

-those applicants will fill all funded officer positions a s well as hiring 3 officers into unfunded positions by the end of the
+those applicants will fill all funded officer positions as well as hiring 3 officers into unfunded positions by the end of the

 fiscal year.